rawan-a-d/Semester4-Smart-Mobile/README.md

     - Hello world app.
     - Login app and simple greeting.
     - Maps app which shows a map with the user's current location on it after getting permission.
+    - Dicer app which allows a user to throw two dices.

 In the Wiki section you will find: